who to talk to

 Wondering how this all ends? here’s the algorithm for those planning to graduate this semester:

 - Start looking up the deadlines in the semester you graduate.
 Search for “Last day to take final exam” (FD) and for “Last day to complete deposit” (DD).
-In Fall 2023, FD=Friday, Nov 10, and DD=Friday, Dec 1.
+In Spring 2024, FD=Friday, April 5, and DD=Friday, April 26, if you plan for have conferral in Spring (Saturday, May 11).

 - Apply for graduation!
-On self-service before the deadline (deadlines can be located here).
+On self-service before the deadline (deadlines for self-service can be located here).

 - Your thesis should be ready for the committee review 2 weeks before FD.